zeux/meshoptimizer/README.md

 assert(resvb == 0 && resib == 0);
 ```

 Note that vertex encoding assumes that vertex buffer was optimized for vertex fetch, and that vertices are quantized; index encoding assumes that the vertex/index buffers were optimized for vertex cache and vertex fetch.
-Feeding unoptimized data into the encoders will produce poor compression rates.
+Feeding unoptimized data into the encoders will produce poor compression ratios.
 Both codecs are lossless - the only lossy step is quantization that happens before encoding.

-Decoding functions are heavily optimized and can directly target write-combined memory; you can expect both decoders to run at 1-2 GB/s on modern desktop CPUs.
+Decoding functions are heavily optimized and can directly target write-combined memory; you can expect both decoders to run at 1-3 GB/s on modern desktop CPUs.
 Compression ratios depend on the data; vertex data compression ratio is typically around 2-4x (compared to already quantized data), index data compression ratio is around 5-6x (compared to raw 16-bit index data).
 General purpose lossless compressors can further improve on these results.

 Due to a very high decoding performance and compatibility with general purpose lossless compressors, the compression is a good fit for the use on the web.
 To that end, meshoptimizer provides both vertex and index decoders compiled into WebAssembly and wrapped into a module with JavaScript-friendly interface, `js/decoder.js`, that you can use to decode meshes that were encoded offline: